Bill Russell: 1956–1958: Rookie champion and early years

-At that time, Russell received much negative publicity as a player.
-He was notorious for his public surliness and judgmental attitude towards others.
-Because Russell ignored virtually any well-wisher who approached him home or away, including the vast majority of media, his autograph was among the most difficult to secure of any professional athlete of his time.
 Constantly provoked by New York Knicks center Ray Felix during a game, he complained to coach Auerbach, who told him to take matters into his own hands.
 After the next provocation, Russell pounded Felix to the point of unconsciousness, paid a modest $25 fine, and rarely was the target of cheap fouls thereafter.

-Russell had a more cordial relationship with many of his teammates with the notable exception of Heinsohn, his old rival and fellow rookie.
-Heinsohn felt that Russell resented him because the former was named the 1957 NBA Rookie of the Year.
-Many people thought that Russell was more important even though he had only played half the season.
-Russell also ignored Heinsohn's request for an autograph on behalf of his cousin and openly said to Heinsohn that he deserved half of his $300 Rookie of the Year check.
+At that time, Russell received much negative publicity as a player.
+He was notorious for his public surliness.
+Because Russell ignored virtually any well-wisher who approached him home or away, as well as the vast majority of media, his autograph was among the most difficult to secure of any professional athlete of his time.
+Russell had a cordial relationship with many of his teammates, with the notable exception of Heinsohn, his old rival and fellow rookie.
+Russell ignored Heinsohn's request for an autograph on behalf of his cousin and openly said to Heinsohn that he deserved half of his $300 Rookie of the Year check.
 The relationship between the two was tenuous at best.
 Despite their different ethnic backgrounds and lack of common off-court interests, his relationship with Cousy was amicable.

-The Celtics finished the 1956–57 regular season with a 44–28 record, the team's second-best record since beginning play in the 1946–47 BAA season, which guaranteed Russell his first NBA playoffs appearance, where the Celtics met with the Syracuse Nationals, a team led by Dolph Schayes, through the Eastern Division Finals.
+Russell played 48 games, averaging 14.7 points per game and a league-high 19.6 rebounds per game.
+The Celtics finished the 1956–57 regular season with a 44–28 record, the team's second-best record since beginning play in the 1946–47 BAA season, which guaranteed Russell his first NBA playoffs appearance, where the Celtics met with the Syracuse Nationals, a team led by Dolph Schayes, through the Eastern Division finals.
 In his first playoff game, Russell finished with 16 points and 31 rebounds, along with 7 reported blocks, which were not yet an officially registered statistic.
 After the Celtics' 108–89 victory, Schayes, who made Johnny Kerr come off the bench because he struggled against Russell in the regular season, quipped: "How much does that guy make a year?
 It would be to our advantage if we paid him off for five years to get away from us in the rest of this series."
 The next day, The Boston Globe read: "Russell's Reflexes Befuddles Visitors."